 Some research has the potential to reveal child abuse and neglect.
 A study about behaviors for at-risk children might do so, and study about art and reading abilities would probably not touch on this possibility.
 If the potential does exist, then researchers should inform parents and older children during the informed consent process that the confidentiality they can provide is limited by Florida's child abuse reporting requirements.

-Federal regulations do not require a witness signature when the research uses a standard informed consent document that embodies all of the required elements of informed consent.
-Nor do the regulations require the investigator's signature when a standard consent document is used.
-Federal policy only requires that the consent document is signed by the subject or the subject's legally authorized representative.
+Federal regulations do not generally require a witness signature when the research uses a standard informed consent document that embodies all of the required elements of informed consent.
 However, a witness is required when the IRB authorizes the use of a short form written consent document.
 In this situation, the witness should observe the oral presentation, sign the short form consent document, and sign a copy of the summary of the oral presentation approved by the IRB.
 In addition, the subject or legally authorized representative must also sign the summary and the short-form consent document.
-FSU follows this same federal policy.